 Generally speaking though, it is referring to a repetitious mistreatment of someone which can cause that person some major health, emotional and psychological problems.

-This intimidating behavior includes, but is not limited to, being verbally abused by yelling and screaming, put downs and ridicule in front of others and even sabotaging or stealing credit for the victim’s work.
+Some of these intimidating behaviors include, but are not limited to, verbally abusing you by yelling and screaming, putting you down and ridiculing you in front of others along with sabotaging or stealing credit for your work.

-It can also include other offensive nonverbal actions like creating circumstances that limits someone’s ability to do their job and get their work done on time or at all..
+It can also include other offensive nonverbal actions like creating circumstances that limits your ability to do your job and get your work done on time or at all..

-In the last couple of decades, the amount of workers who admit that they have been the victim of a bully at work has been steadily on the rise and growing more and more.
+In the last couple of decades, the amount of workers who admit that they have been the victim of a bully at work has been steadily growing more and more.

 By 2011, 50% of the people surveyed admitted to being subjected to rude behavior at a minimum of once every week which is an unprecedented increase of 25% since 1998.

-A lot of folks have admitted that being relentlessly intimidated at work causes them to suffer with various health problems like anxiety and depression.
+A lot of the folks that we have talked to have admitted that being relentlessly intimidated at work causes them to suffer with various health problems like anxiety and depression.

-It is getting to be very obvious that intimidation in the workplace is becoming a huge problem, and no one certain thing can explain why it’s becoming so much more prevelant recently.
+It’s getting to be very obvious that intimidation in the workplace is a huge problem, and no one certain thing can explain why it’s becoming so much more prevalent recently.

-Financial experts claim that the current recession and slow recovery has been extremely stressful on employers and managers, which might be to blame for the upturn in using intimidation to get better performance from their employees.
+Financial experts claim that the current recession and slow recovery has been extremely stressful on employers and managers.
+This might be to blame for the upturn in people using intimidation to get better performance and more productivity from their employees.

 A lot of people these days are being overrun by more and more responsibilities where they work and they might not realize that they are actually using intimidating behavior on other co workers.

-Unfortunately, the people that use workplace intimidation and bullying tactics usually get away with the abuse.
-They will sometimes receive great periodic evaluations from their superiors and end up climbing the corporate ladder ahead of others.
+Unfortunately, the people that use intimidation and bullying tactics in the workplace usually get away with the abuse.
+They will usually receive good periodic evaluations from their superiors and end up climbing the corporate ladder ahead of others.